What is a personal pronoun in English?

 In negative sentences

-Negatives are part of everyday grammar, and personal pronouns play a key role when expressing what someone doesn’t do, have, or like.
+Pronouns are part of everyday grammar, and they play a key role when expressing what someone doesn’t do, have, or like.

 Pronoun Example